 - Look for a verification message from Gmail in your email account.
 The message should contain a confirmation link.
 Click that link and you will now be verified.

-- Go back to Gmail and you will see that your Lifelong address is now verified.
+- Go back to Gmail and you will see that your Alumni address is now verified.

 - If you unforwarded your Wharton email you can now go back into SPIKE and change the forwarding back to Gmail.

-For students with an active Wharton account: if you send an email from your personal account with the lifelong alias, recipients will see it coming from your Wharton account until your Wharton account is deactivated as a default.
-An easy fix to this is by adding your lifelong address to your Wharton account and setting it as the default "send as" address.
+For students with an active Wharton account: if you send an email from your personal account with the Alumni alias, recipients will see it coming from your Wharton account until your Wharton account is deactivated as a default.
+An easy fix to this is by adding your Alumni address to your Wharton account and setting it as the default "send as" address.